-Generally speaking, the US doesn’t enforce a specific notice period.
+Generally speaking, the US doesn’t enforce a specific notice period nor is there an average notice period.
 However, some specific states or jobs might be exceptions to this so to clarify these misconceptions.

 Important vocabulary related to notice periods